10 Easy Search Box Optimization Methods for eCommerce Sites

 Provide prompts in the search box so users can easily recognize which fields are acceptable for search.
 Most search engines allow you to search by item number, so text saying “Search by item number” can be helpful.

-Placing text in the search bar, can also be a way to express your company’s personality or to make the online shopping experience more personal.
+Placing text in the website search bar, can also be a way to express your company’s personality or to make the online shopping experience more personal.

 Lowe’s places a handful of hints (see above) in the search bar, which is placed prominently on their site.